opensearch-project/documentation-website/_automating-workflows/api/deprovision-workflow.md

 When you no longer need a workflow, you can deprovision its resources.
 Most workflow steps that create a resource have corresponding workflow steps to reverse that action.
 To retrieve all resources currently created for a workflow, call the [Get Workflow Status API]({{site.url}}{{site.baseurl}}/automating-workflows/api/get-workflow-status/).
 When you call the Deprovision Workflow API, resources included in the `resources_created` field of the Get Workflow Status API response will be removed using a workflow step corresponding to the one that provisioned them.

-The workflow executes in the reverse order of provisioning and includes retry attempts when failures occur because of resource dependencies, such as preventing deletion of a registered model if it is still deployed.
+The workflow executes the provisioning workflow steps in reverse order.
+If failures occur because of resource dependencies, such as preventing deletion of a registered model if it is still deployed, the workflow attempts retries.

 ## Path and HTTP methods